-The Planning Commission will hold a public hearing on Tuesday, January 2, 2018 at 7:00 p.m. to receive comments on a proposed zoning ordinance change related to Mobile Restaurants (Food Trucks).
+The Planning Commission will hold a public hearing on a date to be determined to receive comments on a proposed zoning ordinance change related to Mobile Restaurants (Food Trucks).
 They are not the final decision makers but may provide a recommendation to Council for their action.

-The Town Council will hold a public hearing on January 8, 2018 at 7:00 p.m. to receive comments on a proposed zoning ordinance change related to Mobile Restaurants (Food Trucks).
+The Town Council will hold a public hearing on a date to be determined to receive comments on a proposed zoning ordinance change related to Mobile Restaurants (Food Trucks).
 Council is the decision-making body that may act on the Planning Commission recommendation.

 The proposed text is as follows: